 Chevrolet year-end production for 1962 was an amazing 1,424,000 total vehicles but, only (approx.) 166,000 Chevy Bel Air's were built (excluding Station Wagons).
 The only printed proven stats released for 1962 have Chevrolet building 15,019 cars with the famous 409 cubic inch engine installed.

-Generally if you wanted the super light body for racing you chose the bare bones Biscayne 2 dr. body-style.
-If you wanted 'frills' you ordered the Mid-Priced version which was like this, the Bel Air Model.
+Generally, if you wanted the super light body for racing you chose the bare bones Biscayne 2 dr. body-style.
+If you wanted 'frills' you ordered the Mid-Priced version, the Bel Air Model.
 That body offered all the Biscayne features plus extra quality interior components like full foam front & rear seats, color keyed carpet, luggage compartment mat and a different steering wheel hub.
 Stock Interiors were actually higher grade Cloth and Vinyl combinations.
-While the Impala got the full-vinyl seat covering and SS Bucket Seats for the first time.
-The Bel Air body carried full length stainless moldings and the Bel Air script on the fenders.
+While the Impala got the full-vinyl seat covering and SS Bucket Seats, for the first time, in 1962 (not 1961 as many we get here, at the Museum, think).
+The Bel Air body carried full length, wide stainless moldings and the Bel Air script on the fenders.
 They also carried a bright metal rain gutter cap.
-Four tail lights were seen at the rear with a bright metal molding which added a distinctive touch to the rear clip.
+Four tail lights were seen at the rear with a bright metal molding, which added a distinctive touch to the rear clip.